Keep it simple, stupid!

 What are rules?

-Rules are a list of policies and instructions that Evelyn must adhere to as a part of his training (as a human being, not as Eiren's submissive), and that Eiren must enforce and punish for disobedience and/or improper followership.
+Rules are a list of policies and instructions that Evelyn must adhere to as a part of her training and that Eiren must enforce and punish for disobedience and/or improper followership.

 In the past, our rules were overbearing and expected too much too quickly.
 The list would grow and grow, even when the current rules weren’t yet being followed, and one or both of us would become burnt out from our combined lack of input and forethought.
 We’d forget the roles we had made, or only one of us would write them down, with the other forgetting eventually or simply not caring about the rule in general.